madeden/blogposts/k8s-bare-metal/readme.md

 ubnt@ubnt# save
 ```

-Now we knoow that our machines will be allocated the right IP addresses.
+Now we know that our machines will be allocated the right IP addresses.
 On the laptop, donc forget to restart the dhcp client to map to the right address if you do all this in one batch.

 ### iPXE Boot Configuration